Note from Jane: I’m currently offering an interactive course on nonfiction book proposals; late registration is possible.

 As you go through Steps 1 and 2, you’ll uncover authors, experts, and influencers on your topic.
 Just as you studied the books and media, dig deep into the platform and reach of these people.
 How do you fit among them?
 How will you set yourself apart?
 Are there hints about how you need to develop your own platform to be competitive in the eyes of a publisher?

 Step 4.
-Pinpoint your primary market.
+Pinpoint your primary audience.

 It’s a big red flag to any agent or editor to say that your book is for “everyone.”
 Maybe it could interest “everyone,” but there’s a specific audience that will be the most likely to buy your book.
 Who are those people, and how/where can you reach them?
 Again, Steps 1–3 have probably given you some pretty good hints.
 If not, try asking the following:

 - What else does your audience read?
 What do they watch?
 Who do they listen to in the media?
-This can get you very close to a profile of your target readership.

 Step 5.
 Analyze how you reach readers.